Recent Searches

 Library News

 Booth Library’s collections are continually growing to meet the research and information needs of the EIU community.
-During February 2025, Booth Library acquired and cataloged 356 physical items (books, DVDs, government documents, archival resources, and more) and 3845 electronic resources (including ebooks, ejournals, digital audiobooks, and streaming videos).
+Last month, Booth Library acquired and cataloged 379 physical items (books, DVDs, government documents, archival resources, and more) and 1796 electronic resources (including ebooks, ejournals, digital audiobooks, and streaming videos).
 Individual issues of current periodicals are excluded.
 All items are discoverable through the library’s online catalog.

 New acquisitions include items selected for purchase by Booth’s subject librarians, donations, re-cataloged library items, freely available government publications, and consortium-wide purchases.